-As a postgraduate student studying at Master's level you are expected to be motivated and self-directed, and are responsible for organising your own time and making sure that assessment deadlines and other requirements are met.
+As a postgraduate student studying at Master's level, you are expected to be motivated and self-directed, and are responsible for organising your own time and making sure that assessment deadlines and other requirements are met.
 As a distance-learning student this is particularly important.

-Weekly time commitments may vary week to week, but you are expected to study a minimum of approximately 6.25 hours a week for a 10 credit module, and 13 hours a week for 20 credit modules and the research project module.
-If you are having difficulty in meeting any module requirements it is your responsibility to let the Assessment Administrator or your module coordinator know.
+The modules are studied over 12 weeks and time commitments may vary week to week, but you are expected to study a minimum of approximately 8 hours a week for a 10 credit module, and 16 hours a week for 20 credit modules and the research project module.
+If you are having difficulty in meeting any module requirements it is your responsibility to let the Assessment Administrator or your Module Coordinator know.